qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/geometry.rst

   >>> gPolygon.wkbType() == QgsWkbTypes.MultiPolygon
   False

-As an alternative, one can use :func:`wkbType` method which returns a value from ``QgsWkbTypes.GeometryType`` enumeration.
+As an alternative, one can use the :func:`wkbType` method which returns a value from the ``QgsWkbTypes.GeometryType`` enumeration.
 You can use the ``QgsWkbTypes.displayString`` to get a human readable geometry type.